-The Nourished Child research project was a collaborative project between Stellenbosch University (SU), City, University of London, and University of Cape Town (UCT).
-It aimed to define and communicate what a systems approach for improving the quality of diets among children under five years and women of childbearing age to address the double burden of malnutrition would look like in urban setting.
-It endeavoured to do so by looking at factors that undermine healthy diets and aimed to find insights and actions to inform a system’s approach to these challenges.
-To this end, qualitative research was conducted in Masiphumelele and Zweletemba, examples of low-resourced communities similar to many in the country, comparable to other urban and peri-urban areas that are burdened with poor infrastructure, high unemployment rates, and poverty.
+The Nourished Child research project was a collaborative project between Stellenbosch University (SU), City, University of London, and University of Cape Town (UCT that aimed to define and communicate what a systems approach for improving the quality of diets among children under five years and women of childbearing age to address the double burden of malnutrition would look like in urban setting.
+It did so by looking at factors that undermine healthy diets and aimed to find insights and actions to inform a system’s approach to these challenges.
+Qualitative research was conducted in Masiphumelele and Zweletemba, examples of low-resourced communities similar to many in the country, comparable to other urban and peri-urban areas that are burdened with poor infrastructure, high unemployment rates, and poverty.

-One key insight that came from the research was that community led initiatives which holds the health and wellbeing of the child’s wellbeing at its core has the potential to gain support and attention from a variety of stakeholders across different sectors.
+One key insight that came from the research was that community-led initiatives which hold the health and wellbeing of the child’s wellbeing at its core has the potential to gain support and attention from a variety of stakeholders across different sectors.
 This is because the goal of child wellbeing, apart from eliciting a deeply emotional response, necessitates scrutiny into aspects of social development, hygiene and sanitation, economic development, health, basic education and urban and spatial planning.
-Keeping the child at the center of the community led initiative thus has the potential to co-create goals that crosses the borders of various systems has the potential to bring together stakeholders.

 With these challenges in mind, and the Nourished Child study insights taken into account, the Southern Africa Food Lab University partnered with the Masiphumelele Creative Hub (MCH), an active and dynamic NGO in the community known to the researchers from the Nourished Child study, to establish an initiative through which community members could be trained as local Ambassadors to help achieve this ideal of improving nutrition knowledge and practices.